comit-network/RFCs/RFC-007-SWAP-Ethereum-basic.md

 This RFC defines a single disposable contract as the HTLC.
 It uses the `selfdestruct` EVM opcode to release the funds to the intended party.

-This approach was chosen over a stateful contract written in solidity so the contracts can be precisely defined, verified and updated.
+This approach was chosen over a stateful contract written in solidity so that the contract can be precisely defined, verified and updated.

-The contract itself works by hard coding the `redeem_identity` and `refund_identity` into the contract.
+The `redeem_identity` and `refund_identity` are hard coded into the contract.
-When it is called with the correct `secret` as the calldata it will transfer all the Ether to the `redeem_identity` using `selfdestruct`.
+If called with the correct `secret` as the calldata it will transfer all the Ether to the `redeem_identity` using `selfdestruct`.
-When it is called without any calldata after the `expiry` it will transfer all the Ether to the `refund_identity` using `selfdestruct`.
+If called without any calldata after the `expiry` it will transfer all the Ether to the `refund_identity` using `selfdestruct`.

 The contract never checks the caller so the redeem and refund transactions can be sent by anyone.
 The funds will only ever be transferred to the `redeem_identity` or the `refund_identity`.